aktkasyap/rest-demo/README.md

-this is a rest demo
+this is a updated rest demo